aplisay/llm-agent/README.md

 List agent type names available by `GET`ing from `/api/agents` (currently `gpt35`for GPT3.5-turbo or `palm2` for Google PaLM2)

-Create an agent by `POST`ing a `prompt` and `agentName` from above to same path.
+Create an agent by `POST`ing a `prompt` and `modelName` from above to same path.
 The returned structure contains the unique `id` of the agent, the spare `number` that was allocated, and a Websocket path in `socket` for a progress feed.
 Connect to the path in `socket` to get a real-time JSON event feed of all interactions (connections, received and sent utterances, data and hangups).

 The agent can be modified by issuing a `PUT` to `/api/agents/${id}` where `id` is a previously returned agent id.
 This will take effect from the first new call after the update.